Sleep Training System™

 Let’s repeat that for emphasis: Your body’s physiological requirement for sleep is stronger than your insomnia.

-The irresistibility of sleep is one cornerstone of the Sleep Training System.
+The irresistibility of sleep is one cornerstone of the Sleep Training System (STS).
 This is one key reason why, when properly applied, you can expect this program to work for you.

-We will leverage this fact – that you can’t not sleep – to help break the grip of insomnia.
+We will leverage this fact – that you can’t not sleep – to help break the hold of insomnia.
 We will use this fact to in effect press the reset button on your internal sleep clock, your sleep system, and give you a fresh new start.
-This will help you permanently shake loose from insomnia's hold, so that you sleep better and awaken more refreshed.
+This will help you permanently release insomnia’s grip, so that you sleep better and awaken more refreshed.
 Using the methods in the STS, you can and will sleep better sustainably, and without the need for sleeping pills or drugs of any kind.

 The sleep paradox